This article was originally published in 2017 and has been updated in 2021 to include relevant products and details.

 2. Digital Rain Gauges

 Digital rain gauges contain a rain sensor that allows for collection and analysis of precipitation data.
-These gauges consist of a self-emptying rain collector that transmits rain data wirelessly up to 330 ft. away to an LCD display, which you can read from the comfort of your home.<
+These gauges consist of a self-emptying rain collector that transmits rain data wirelessly up to 330 feet away to an LCD display, which you can read from the comfort of your home.

 3. Weather Station Rain Gauges